The OWASP Top 10, shifting security left in the development lifecycle, and how to handle secrets and dependencies.

 ⛔ Important

 Never concatenate user input directly into SQL queries or shell commands.
-Always use parameterised queries (prepared statements).
-This single practice prevents the most common class of critical web application vulnerabilities.
+Use parameterised queries, also called prepared statements.
+This one practice prevents the most common class of serious web application vulnerabilities.

 Secrets Management